Bobbakov/orderGenerator/README.md

 How users can get started with the project
 Using the libary is simple.

+First: Download "orderGenerator_module.py" and save it on your Python path
+Secondly: Import the libary.

+from orderGenerator_module.py import *

+Lets start by creating a market:

+a = market()

+Adding no parameters initializes a market in which minimum price that can be paid = 1, maximum price = 100, ticksize = 0.05, minimal quantity of any order = 1, maximum quantity = 10).

+You can change of these parameters by puttem them in betwene brackets: minprice maxprice ticksize minquantity maxquantity

+By default, you will also add two agents: random agent market maker

+the random agent sends in orders according to a logNormal distribution.
+Specifically: it checks the last price, and sends in order for lastPrice * lognormal().
+The market maker always want to best bid and offer.

+You can also add your own agents:

+b = market()

+You do so by picking from the available strategies.
+At this point, they are: randomUniform randomNormal randomLogNormal marketMaker

+Add them to an array
+agents = ["randomLogNormal", "marketMaker", "marketMaker", "randomLogNormal"] b.addAgents(agents)

+Now you can start the market/have the various agents send in orders.

+You do so by:

+b.orderGenerator()

+This functions loops through the agents (from left to right), and have each agent execute its strategy.
+Once finished, it will repeat.
+It will do so for (by default) 5000 times.

+You can adjust parameters

+b.orderGenerator(n, cleart, sleeptime) wheere n = number of iterations clearAt = number of iterations after which orderbook gets cleared sleeptime = seconds between interations.
+Usefull to slowdown printing intermerdiate results.

+Once the loop is finished, we can see our results.

+a.summary()

+Shows four graphs:
+price over time
+volatility over time
+positions of each agent over time realized profit of each agent over time

+You can also just check the price by: a.plot()

+You can also see the orderbook by typing a.showOrderbook()

+Or (viusally) by typing

+a.showOrderbookH()

+Agents

+As described above, you can add agents yourself by picking from the set of available strategies.

+At this point in time, there are four strategies:
+randomUniform:
+agent randomly chooses to send in Buy or Sell Order agent chooses randomly (from a uniform distribution) a price between minprice of market and maxprice market agent chooses randomly (from a uniform distribution) a quantity between minquantity of market and maxquantity market

+randomNormal:
+agent randomly chooses to send in Buy or Sell Order agent chooses randomly from a normal distribution with mean = last price and standard deviation = 0.1 agent chooses randomly (from a uniform distribution) a quantity between minquantity of market and maxquantity market

+randomLogNormal
+agent randomly chooses to send in Buy or Sell Order agent chooses randomly from a lognormal distribution with mean = 0 and standard deviation = 0.2.
+It multiplies this value with the last price traded.
+Value gets rounded to nearest multiple of ticksize. agent chooses randomly (from a uniform distribution) a quantity between minquantity of market and maxquantity market

 Where users can get help with your project
 Who maintains and contributes to the project